-This is the 44th article in the “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.
+This is the 44th article in the award-winning “Real Words or Buzzwords?” series about how real words become empty words and stifle technology progress.

 By Ray Bernard, PSP, CHS-III

 Evolution of the Web has had a profound impact on physical security, both positive and negative.

 ★ ★ ★ GET NOTIFIED! ★ ★ ★

 SIGN UP to be notified by email the day a new Real Words or Buzzwords? article is posted!